-This entry was posted on Sunday, May 17th, 2020 at 19:11 and is filed under Activities, Activity Spotlight, English.
+This entry was posted on Sunday, May 17th, 2020 at 19:11 and is filed under Activities, English.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.

 This week marks a year since the ongoing harassment began by Jerusalem District police of the Issawiya East Jerusalem neighborhood, and it is far from over: 41 police incursions were reported within the past two weeks; the occupation forces have demolished structures of communities living on the West Bank hill range, in the central and northern Palestinian Jordan Valley in spite of Ramadan fasting month and the Corona-virus pandemic- and yes, the demolition was reported of a structure or two in newly erected settler-colonist outposts, but these were rebuilt within hours; in the Auja area, the Palestinians are still being chased off by the Israeli army, and around the Tayibe junction, too, activists must be present constantly to thwart harassment by the settler-colonists and the army;